 What does it cost?

-For 2018 the fee for the study abroad program at RMIT is AU$9,600 per semester.
+For 2018 the fee for international students taking part in the Study Abroad program at RMIT is AU$9,600 per semester.

 The fees do not include international and domestic travel, accommodation and meals, textbooks, living costs, or the Overseas Student Health Cover charges.